hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 **How to Store the Data**

-One of the challenges when you are processing lots of streaming data is where do you want to store it?
+One of the challenges, when you are processing lots of streaming data, is where do you want to store it?
 With a relational database and a normalized schema, related data is stored in different tables.
 Queries joining this data together can cause bottlenecks with lots of data.
-For this application, [MapR Database JSON](https://docs.datafabric.hpe.com/62/MapR-DB/developing_client_applications_for_mapr_db.html), a high performance NoSQL database, was chosen for its scalability and flexible ease of use with JSON.
+For this application, [MapR Database JSON](https://docs.datafabric.hpe.com/62/MapR-DB/developing_client_applications_for_mapr_db.html), a high-performance NoSQL database, was chosen for its scalability and flexible ease of use with JSON.
 MapR Database and a denormalized schema scale, because data that is read together is stored together.

 ![Storage Model](/img/storage-model.png)